-Figure 2: Asmat war shield collected in Sawa-Erma Villages, Irian Jaya, Indonesia.
+Figure 2: Asmat war shield collected in Sawa-Erma Villages, Papua, Indonesia.
 (Area B) The head section is filigreed into two ancestor figures.
 The largest designs on the body are tar, flying fox/fruit bat motifs, the smaller ones include possum tails and two ancestor figures on the right top and bottom.

 Tobias Schneebaum's book, Asmat Images, divides Asmat shields into four major stylistic types: